21.01.2021 | Switzerland's largest alpine solar power plant to be built at the Muttsee dam

 Because the dam is exceptionally well-suited for such an undertaking.
 We already have existing, developed infrastructure and will not need to build on any new areas.
 The dam has a southern exposure and gets optimal sunlight.
 The plant will generate a major portion of its production during the winter months – double the volume of a comparable facility located in Central Switzerland.
-The plant is situated at an altitude of 2500 metres.
+The plant is situated at an altitude of 2500 metres above sea level.
 At this height, there is less fog and higher production thanks to reflecting snow effects, as well as increased efficiency owing to low temperatures.

 Why is it important to produce power during the winter months?

 Switzerland consumes more power than it produces during the winter.
 This situation will intensify in the upcoming years when large-scale power plants are taken off grid here and abroad.
 There are various scenarios to resolve power shortages during the winter.
 If available, we can turn to imports, we can increase our seasonal storage, or we can build power plants that are not dependent on weather conditions.
 An important approach from Axpo's perspective is the development of alpine photovoltaics.
 We want to prove that this is possible with this plant.

 The plant on the Muttsee dam will deliver a large portion of its production during the winter – but in comparison to the large-scale power plants that will be shut down will this really make a difference?

 Solar plants in Switzerland are comparatively small depending on their locations.
 However, the nationwide proportion of solar power has strong development potential.
 It's true: The plant on the Muttsee dam alone will not make a significant contribution.
 More such plants need to be built in non-protected areas where the required infrastructure is already in place.
 For example in ski resorts or like here on dams.
 We want to prove that this is possible with the project.